seananderson/metafolio/inst/ms/ms.md

 investors in the salmon portfolio.
 Fisheries managers and conservation agencies then act as portfolio managers by choosing which salmon habitat to prioritize for protection or restoration.
-Indeed, recovery goals for Pacific salmonids are often set at the metapopulation level, and knowing what minimizes risk to the metapopulation can help choose efficient conservation actions [@mcelhany2000].
-(2) Many Pacific salmonid metapopulations are highly threatened [e.g. @gustafson2007] and will likely become more at risk as threats such as overfishing, dams, roads, logging, and particularly climate change, intensify [e.g. @lackey2003].
-(3) Salmonids are highly valued by society, fishers, conservation groups, and indigenous people, and although civil society allocates extensive resources to conserving salmonids, the scale of the problem demands a prioritization of conservation efforts [@allendorf1997; @ruckelshaus2002].
+Indeed, recovery goals for Pacific salmon are often set at the metapopulation level, and knowing what minimizes risk to the metapopulation can help choose efficient conservation actions [@mcelhany2000].
+(2) Many Pacific salmon metapopulations are highly threatened [e.g. @gustafson2007] and will likely become more at risk as threats such as overfishing, dams, roads, logging, and particularly climate change, intensify [e.g. @lackey2003].
+(3) Salmon are highly valued by society, fishers, conservation groups, and indigenous people, and although civil society allocates extensive resources to conserving salmon, the scale of the problem demands a prioritization of conservation efforts [@allendorf1997; @ruckelshaus2002].

 Two key mechanisms can generate the asynchrony in metapopulation dynamics that is critical to a diversified portfolio.
 First, localized habitat features can filter the environment generating unique conditions for populations [@schindler2008] (*senu* the Moran effect).
-However, since salmonids spend considerable time in a shared ocean environment, a second mechanism is also important --- diversity of response to the environment [i.e. response diversity, @elmqvist2003; and biocomplexity, @hilborn2003].
+However, since salmon spend considerable time in a shared ocean environment, a second mechanism is also important --- diversity of response to the environment [i.e. response diversity, @elmqvist2003; and biocomplexity, @hilborn2003].
 This mechanism